-CCFP’s long history of strong community-research partnerships, development of research-based strategies to promote positive outcomes for children and families, top-notch researchers, and strong research infrastructure have supported Family Connects from its conception to its development into a proven evidence-based supporting families in communities across the US.
+CCFP’s long history of strong community-research partnerships, development of research-based strategies to promote positive outcomes for children and families, top-notch researchers, and strong research infrastructure have supported Family Connects International (FCI) from its conception to its development into a proven evidence-based program supporting families in communities across the US.

 In addition to developing the Family Connects model, CCFP researchers have conducted extensive evaluations of Family Connects through the Prospective Study of Infant Development, a randomized control trial with funding from the National Institute of Health.